Final Round – Round 4 – Bradford-wide grass roots VCS Projects

 There is a simple application process using a simple and accessible form.

-Applications will be assessed by Community Partnership Anchor organisations and a local decision making panel which will include local ward officers/Councillors.
-The assessment will be based on how the group is planning to meeting health and wellbeing needs in their area using a community development approach.
+Applications will be assessed by an independent decision-making panel which will include local ward officers/Councillors.
+The assessment will be based on how the group is planning to meeting health and wellbeing needs in their area of work, using a community development approach.

 The aim of this project is to reach as many different groups and communities as possible.
 If more than one application seeks to work with the same group of people in the same area, then preference will be given to the group considered to have proposed the project which will deliver the best quality results.